react-page/react-page/docs/quick-start.md

 ## Handling native drag events

-The ORY Editor is capable of handling native drag and drop events.
+The React Page is capable of handling native drag and drop events.
 Native events include dragging of links, text, and images.
 Native drag support can be enabled by writing a `NativePlugin` and passing it during instantiation.
 In this example, we will use the default plugin, and take a look at how you can create your own later.